Ansh0928/Polaris-Agent/README.md

 After talking to owners across different industries, one thing kept coming up: **everyone is happy doing manual work — nobody wants to do admin.** And the bigger insight was around staff.
 Most SMBs run on hourly-wage workers.
 Any system that requires a person to actively engage every day will fail — not because it's hard, but because it disrupts the routine they've already built.
 The real bottleneck isn't software — **it's the human in the loop.**

-I run [Tasman Star Seafood Market](https://tasmanstarseafoodmarket.com.au), an Australian seafood retailer.
+I run a fresh food wholesale business in Australia.
 I know this problem from the inside.
 Every morning, someone has to check what's expiring, what's running low, what to reorder and from which supplier.
 That person was usually me.

 I didn't build an app for that problem.
 I built an agent — one that wakes up every morning, checks the warehouse, reasons about what it finds, and acts.
 Without being told to.
 Without a single prompt after setup.